KaterinaDeeter/3853-Documentation/docs/source/chairmans.rst

 The Essay
 ^^^^^^^^^
-The Essay is the first part you should start working on RIGHT AWAY.
+The Essay is the first part you should start working on **RIGHT AWAY**.
 Essays provide an overview of the team’s history and activities over the past three years, anything ranging from middle school demonstrations to hosting STEM events.
 The max character limit for the Essay is 10,000 characters, so plan wisely.
 Below is a general idea of what info you want to include.

 Possible Topics:

 * When and how the team was started
 * Noteworthy demographics/numbers of the team (gender, ethnicity, diversity, etc.)
   * FIRST loves specific numbers
 * Programs started by the team
 * Outreach activities/events
 * Student Leadership